Botachio/CodeAnywhere-OpenShift-Geoserver/README.md

 [1] http://codeanywhere.com/editor

 # Geoserver
-Open CodeAnywhere Editor and connect to previously configured Container.
+Open CodeAnywhere Editor and connect to the previously configured Container.
 This can be one created using the instructions above, or from a Custom Stack with OpenShift client tools set up.

 In the latter case *this* repository needs to be pulled from Github before continuing.